Jenny Thomann-Koller: Private medical practice

 Notwithstanding her intensive interest in and study of psychiatric questions and her clinical experience at the Mental Asylum Rheinau, Dr. Koller (after 1901 Dr. Thomann-Koller) decided to go into private practice in gynecology and pediatrics.
-Her very successful practices were located in Zurich (Dufourstrasse 47 (1893/94-1901), Seefeldstrasse 19 (1902-1909), Schanzengasse 29 (1910-1933) and Lintheschergasse 10 (until 1941).
+Her very successful practices were located in Zürich (Dufourstrasse 47 (1893/94–1901), Seefeldstrasse 19 (1902–1909), Schanzengasse 29 (1910–1933) and Lintheschergasse 10 (until 1941).
 Initially quite timid, she quickly gained confidence and earned the trust of a large circle of patients and friends.
 Her concerns were not only with the medical problems of the patient but with the entire person.
 “She had a pronounced sense of the inner worth of an individual regardless of his or her social standing.”
 Moreover, she was intent on keeping up with medical improvements and to this effect, traveled to Berlin for a course on obstetrics.

 Pflegerinnenschule

-Dr. Jenny Thomann-Koller was one of three department heads in the Swiss Pflegerinnenschule mit Spital, the pioneering hospital and nursing school for women by women (1901-1998).
+Dr. Jenny Thomann-Koller was one of three department heads in the Swiss Pflegerinnenschule mit Spital, the pioneering hospital and nursing school for women by women (1901–1998).
 Of these, Dr. Anna Heer was the director with a specialty in gynecology and obstetrics, Dr. Thomann-Koller's specialty was internal medicine, and Dr. Marie Heim-Vögtlin was in charge of the nursery and the postpartum patients.
 Their responsibilities included the care of patients within their department in conjunction with the in-house physician, mutual assistance during operations and on Sundays or holidays.
 Together with the matron, they formed the committee on admissions.
 All three physicians worked free of charge, with the exception of their private patients (who were insured).
 The original medical team remained the same until the First World War.
 But in 1914 the matron Ida Schneider left, Dr. Heim-Vögtlin retired in 1915; Dr. Heer died in 1918, and in 1919, Dr. Thomann-Koller took her leave.
-The ledgers, protocols, and journals of the gynecological and obstetric departments record the close and long-lasting association of Dr. Thomann-Koller with the “Pflegi”.
+The ledgers, protocols, and journals of the gynecological and obstetric departments record the close and long-lasting association of Dr. Thomann-Koller with the "Pflegi".
 Reports or statements of a personal nature, however, are absent.